-CAUTION: Metal housing-Never install a metal housing on a vessel with a positive ground system.
+CAUTION: Metal housing-Never install a metal housing in a vessel with a positive ground system.

 CAUTION: Never use solvents.
-Cleaners, fuel, sealants, paint, and other products may contain solvents, that can damage plastic parts.
+Cleaner, fuel, sealant, paint, and other products may contain solvents that can damage plastic parts.

 CAUTION: Never power sand or pressure wash the sensor.
 It may weaken the structure or damage the internal components.